Thoughts on where your focus should be.

 Austin has these things called “hills”.
 Growing up in the Dallas/Ft Worth area, I had always heard about them, just never actually saw any.
 Then with a detour to Florida for a scant decade, I wholly became a flat-earther.
 I couldn’t imagine any curve to this planet existed after living there.

 When you are running in Florida, you can see exactly thirty-three thousand miles in front of you.
 (The Queen of Hyperbole was here…) You can run for an hour and it looks like you’ve run 1/8th of one mile by perception alone.

 But when I started trail running, everything changed.
 Mostly, I wasn’t bored out of my mind anymore.
 I started running faster and further all because my curiosity was driving me.
 Ooooooooo, what’s around this corner?
 Ooooooo, what’s around that one?
 Ooooooo, what’s over that hill?
 Oh my lord it’s a waterfall!!!
 I want MORE!!!!

-There’s one thing however, that comes with these thar’ hills.
+There’s one thing, however, that comes with these thar’ hills.
 And that’s rocks.
 Lots of them.
 This is why I’m running and not riding my mountain bike.
-I’m too big of a chicken to go Mach 2, so I hit a rock and fly over the handle bars.
-A couple years ago, I even managed to run over my own dang self with my bike.
+I’m too big of a chicken to go Mach 2, so I hit a rock and fly over the handlebars.
+A couple of years ago, I even managed to run over my own dang self with my bike.
 I still can’t figure out how.
 All I know is I ended up back at the truck with tire tracks across my legs.